Raimondas78/BookManager/README.md

 @GetMapping("books/{barcode}") - to get a book by barcode.

 @PostMapping("books") - to add a book.
-In case of testing with Postman, need to provide JSON with 5 or 6 fields.
+In case of testing with Postman, need to provide JSON with 5 or 6 fields under tab Body.

 example:
 1)